by Paul du Preez

 Leandré closes her eyes, listens for the melody that is waiting to be born.

 When she opens them, a tiny angel is perched on the tip of her bow, tolerantly conducting her efforts.
 Poliamuel (pronounced Poly-AM-well, she insists) is waving her arms languidly, and smiling in a lopsided way.
-Her words ring like the melody of distant bells.
+Her words chime like the melody of distant bells.
 “Relax.
 You’ve still got Darren on your mind.”

 Leandré’s breath huffs between her teeth: “What should I do about him?”